Call Bunbury Vet Clinic

 As Veterinary Manager, Josie’s job involves organising the roster, managing the team, conducting regular meetings and implementing and overseeing practice systems.
 She works across both clinics to ensure that everything runs smoothly within the business, and cites her hardworking and thoughtful colleagues as the best part about her job.

 Ironically, Josie is actually allergic to a lot of animals but states that she couldn’t be without pets at home!
-She has an 11-year-old longhaired cat called Zoot and a 6-year-old dog called Bonnie.
-She’s also the proud mother to her 2 and 5-year-old children, who take up a lot of her time, but in a spare moment to herself Josie enjoys bush walking, tennis, cross stitching and classical guitar.
+She has a two cats, Lila and Rascal.
+She’s also the proud mother to her 9 and 12-year-old children, who take up a lot of her time, but in a spare moment to herself Josie enjoys bush walking, tennis, cross stitching and classical guitar.